alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/AudioVolume-v1.md

 Speaker volume index of the device.
 Minimum volume is always 0 and volume value is incremented by 1.
-If the controller tries to set a target value which is out of range, the controllee should adjust the value to appropriate min/max value.
+If the controller tries to set a target value which is out of range, the controllee should adjust the value to an appropriate min/max value.

 **Example**: AV receiver has volume range from -80.0 to +10.0 in 0.5 dB